FranciscoFHDias/ProjectOne/README.md

 }
 ```

-#### Spaceship Lazer and Invaders Bombs
+### Spaceship Lazer and Invaders Bombs

-I used a similar approach forboth Lazer and Invaders Bombs
+I used a similar approach forboth Lazer and Invaders Bombs.

 ```js
 let fireBombId = setInterval(fireBomb, 1000)